cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - Unlimited file sharing on blockchains
 ```
 User experienses:= { 用户体验
+- Core: create "My Seeding Blockchain", which builds a china 1m coins. next step: invite your friends and commit for "seeding all" to make income.
+TAU dev will distribute income to your address for seeding.
 - File imported to TAU will be compressed and chopped by TGZ, which includes directory, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Imported file can be seeded to a chain or pinned in local.
 TAU app does not provide native media player to avoid legal issue.
 - Community creates community chains for file sharing using own coins.
 The chain ID is the creator's `TAUaddress`+signature(random(1,000,000,000))// with private key of miner.
 Community chains can announce relay on community chain and TAU main chain.
 - TAU mainnet does not hold files, only provide community annoucement service such as relay, geneis and other important community parameters.
 When more communities, TAU chain will be in demand for cross chain communication.